 - Preheat oven to 350F and line a 10″ x 7″ baking pan with parchment paper.

-- In a medium bowl, combine the fresh chopped strawberries with 1/2 cup brown sugar, 1 tablespoon gluten-free all-purpose flour, then mix well and set aside.
+- In a medium bowl, combine the fresh chopped strawberries with 1/2 cup brown sugar, fresh lemon juice, and 1 tablespoon gluten-free all-purpose flour, then mix well and set aside.

 - In a large bowl, combine the remaining 3 cups of gluten-free all-purpose flour, the remaining 1 cup of brown sugar, baking powder, and salt together.
 Whisk until combined.

 - Add the beaten egg, vanilla extract, and coconut oil to the flour mixture, and use either a pastry cutter (or two knives if you don’t own a pastry cutter) to cut at the coconut oil and the mixture until you get a sand-like crumbly texture.